January 6, 2022 by Pulkit Bhola - 4 min read

 Fulfillment Center Vs Distribution Center: The Conclusion

 A typical supply chain usually has both fulfillment centers and distribution centers.
-The distribution center is a transit hub for goods as they change the mode of transport.
-Instead, the fulfillment center holds the products before they are shipped to customers.
+The distribution center is a transit hub for goods as they change their mode of transport.
+Instead, you can hold products in the fulfillment center before shipping them to customers.

 Most eCommerce sellers require a fulfillment center rather than a distribution center.
 However, these companies must find a suitable fulfillment solution that is quick, effective, reliable, and efficient.

 Shiprocket Fulfillment stores your products closer to your customers in a PAN India network of over 15 leading-edge fulfillment centers.
 Result?
-Your orders get delivered three times faster and up to 20% cheaper.
+You can deliver orders three times faster and up to 20% cheaper.

 How about offering same-day and next-day delivery to your customers?
 Outsource your warehousing, order processing, and shipping operations to Shiprocket Fulfillment.
-Get started today.
+Start today.